 Dr. Harwin and his staff take every possible precaution to help prevent infections in patients after hip and knee replacements.
-Dr. Harwin's Mount Sinai Beth Israel adult reconstruction service has one of the lowest infection rates in the country.
-The infection rate is consistently 40 to 90% lower than the New York state and national averages for total hip and total knee replacements.
+Dr. Harwin's adult reconstruction service at Mount Sinai Beth Israel had one of the lowest infection rates in the country, and was consistently 40 to 90% lower than the New York state and national averages for total hip and total knee replacements.

 Hip and knee replacements are very common, and rarely result in serious complications.
 However, there are still risks associated with hip and knee replacements, as there are with any surgical procedure.
 A small percentage of patients can develop an infection after a hip or knee replacement, either during the hospital stay, after going home, or even years after the procedure.

 Knowing how infections happen, how to prevent infections, and how to spot early signs of an infection can help to reduce your risks.